jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 *.visualizer.*.dataLinkVisualizer[2].labelColor = "purple"
 ```

-Three `DataLinkVisualizer` are configured, observing packets at
-*service*, *peer* and *protocol* level.
-They are marked with different colors.

 The following video shows what happens when we start the simulation.
-The video starts from that point when `videoClient` requests the video stream.
+The video is captured from that point, when `videoClient` requests the video stream.

 <p><video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" width="900" height="651" src="ActivityLevel_v1129.mp4"></video></p>